esa/torchquad/docs/source/tutorial.rst

 Similarly, `Tirthajyoti Sarkar <https://github.com/tirthajyoti>`__ has made a nice visual explanation of `Monte Carlo integration in Python
 <https://towardsdatascience.com/monte-carlo-integration-in-python-a71a209d277e>`__.

+The *torchquad* package also works with complex numbers.
+To showcase this

 Let ``f(x)`` be the function :math:`f(x) = e^{x} \cdot x^{2}`.
 Over the domain
 :math:`[0,2]`, the integral of ``f(x)`` is :math:`\int_{0}^{2} f(x) dx =